 In 2011, Hurricane Irene struck Connecticut on August 28, causing $235 million in damage.

-On December 14, 2012, Adam Lanza killed 26 people at Sandy Hook Elementary School in Newtown, spurring renewed efforts for gun control.
+On December 14, 2012, Adam Lanza killed 26 people at Sandy Hook Elementary School in Newtown, CT, before killing himself.

-As of December 2012, Connecticut had four operating gun-manufacturing firms: Colt, Stag, Ruger, and Mossberg.
+As of December 2012, four gun-manufacturing firms operated in Connecticut, employing 2,000 people: Colt, Stag, Ruger, and Mossberg.

-In 2012, Connecticut was hit by the "Halloween nor'easter" and Hurricane Sandy, causing extensive damage and power outages.
-Damage from Sandy totaled over $360 million.
+In 2012, Connecticut was hit by multiple major storms, including a "Halloween nor'easter" and Hurricane Sandy, causing extensive damage and power outages.

-A 2014 Pew survey showed the following distribution of religious affiliations among Connecticut residents: Protestant 35%, Roman Catholic 33%, non-religious 28%, Jewish 3%, Mormonism 1%, Orthodox 1%, Jehovah's Witness 1%, Hinduism 1%, Buddhism 1% and Islam 1%.
+In 2014 Pew survey, the residents of Connecticut self-identified as Protestant 35%, Roman Catholic 33%, non-religious 28%, Jewish 3%, and other affiliations.

-In 2014, UConn repeated the feat of 2004 and once again had its men's and women's basketball programs win the national title in the same year.
+In 2014, UConn repeated the feat of 2004 and are still the only Division I school to win both men's and women's basketball titles in the same year.

-On March 28, 2015, Connecticut Transit opened CTfastrak, a bus rapid transit service, to the public.
-This service operates between New Britain and Hartford and is an important part of the transportation system in Connecticut.
+On March 28, 2015, Connecticut Transit opened CTfastrak, a bus rapid transit service operating between New Britain and Hartford.

-By 2015, the State of Connecticut recognized COGs (Councils of Government) as county equivalents, allowing them to apply for funding and grants made available to county governments in other states.
+By 2015, the State of Connecticut recognized Councils of Governments (COGs) as county equivalents, allowing them to apply for funding and grants made available to county governments in other states.

-As of November 15, 2016, 45% of Connecticut was listed at Severe Drought by the U.S. Drought Monitor.
+As of November 15, 2016, 45% of Connecticut was in Severe Drought, impacting the agricultural economy.

-According to the Tax Foundation, Connecticut residents paid the 3rd highest average property taxes in the nation on a per capita basis in the 2017 fiscal year.
+According to the Tax Foundation, in the 2017 fiscal year, Connecticut residents paid the 3rd highest average property taxes per capita in the nation, following New Hampshire and New Jersey.

-Connecticut's agricultural production totaled $580 million in 2017, with nursery stock production accounting for just over half of that revenue.
+In 2017, Connecticut's agricultural production totaled $580 million, with nursery stock production accounting for just over half of that revenue.
+Milk production totaled $81 million that year.

 In 2017, the UConn women's basketball team's record for the longest consecutive winning streak in NCAA college basketball ended at 111 games.

-Tourists spent $9.3 billion in Connecticut in 2017, with Foxwoods Resort Casino and Mohegan Sun being the biggest tourist draws.
+In 2017, tourists spent $9.3 billion in Connecticut.
+Foxwoods Resort Casino and Mohegan Sun are the two biggest tourist draws.

-In June 2018, the Hartford Line commuter rail service began operating between New Haven and Springfield on Amtrak's New Haven-Springfield Line.
+In June 2018, the Hartford Line, a commuter rail service, began operating between New Haven and Springfield on Amtrak's New Haven-Springfield Line.

 According to a 2018 study by Phoenix Marketing International, Connecticut had the third-largest number of millionaires per capita in the United States, with a ratio of 7.75%.

-In 2018, finance, insurance, and real estate was Connecticut's largest industry as ranked by gross domestic product, generating $75.7 billion.
+In 2018, Finance, insurance and real estate was Connecticut's largest industry as ranked by gross domestic product, generating $75.7 billion in GDP that year.

-In 2018, the broad business and professional services sector had the second-highest GDP total in Connecticut at an estimated $33.7 billion.
+In 2018, the broad business and professional services sector had the second-highest GDP total in Connecticut, estimated at $33.7 billion.

 In July 2019, Amtrak launched the Valley Flyer, which runs between New Haven and Greenfield, Massachusetts.